 “We believe that exposure of these people serves an important role in social movement.
 Police often acted brutality [sic] to citizens because they could hide behind their uniforms, their masks, and their government.
 Exposing their personal information could rip these curtains apart and reveal their horrific self to the general public.”

-HKCHRONICLES’ MISSION STATEMENT
+HKCHRONICLES’ MISSION STATEMENTHKCHRONICLES’ MISSION STATEMENT

 HKBN was not alone in this suppression action against the pro-democracy news site and was joined by peers, including Smartone and China Mobile Hong Kong.

-The website describes itself in an English language 2019 mission statement as “we currently covers [sic] details to locate police officers, who committed serious crime and brutality towards citizens of Hong Kong, and the supporters of such tyranny.”
+The website describes itself in the English language 2019 mission statement as “we currently covers [sic] details to locate police officers, who committed serious crime and brutality towards citizens of Hong Kong, and the supporters of such tyranny.”

 Credible reports of police brutality against pro-democracy activists have included rapes and brutal beatings.
 Incidences of “suicide” were also considered linked to police brutality, including cases of “suicides” who tumbled from tall buildings but upon examination were found to have already been dead for days.
 HKFP, a popular news outlet among the Hong Kong activists whose journalistic stance appears sympathetic to HKChronicles described the website as a “pro-democracy doxing platform, revealing the personal information of police officers and pro-Beijing supporters.”

-HKChronicles’ mission statement elaborates their reason behind the doxing: “We believe that exposure of these people serves an important role in social movement.
+HKChronicles’ mission statement elaborates their reason behind the doxing: “We believe that exposure of these people serves an important role in the social movement.
 Police often acted brutality [sic] to citizens because they could hide behind their uniforms, their masks, and their government.
 Exposing their personal information could rip these curtains apart and reveal their horrific self to the general public.”

 HKChronicles uses an example from Serbia: “A good example of this was noted in the book The Dictator’s Learning Curve: Inside the Global Battle for Democracy.
 The book mentioned that during the October 5 Revolution in Serbia, there was a ruthless chief police officer who enjoys torturing young protesters.
-Serbians responded by creating a poster with the photos of him torturing citizens, alongside his name and telephone number.
+Serbians responded by creating a poster with photos of him torturing citizens, alongside his name and telephone number.
 They posted such information in the shopping malls where his wife will go to, and schools where his children was educated.
 On the poster, they urge citizens to call the police officer, asking why he was torturing Serbian’s future generations.

 “This movement shocked his family, and his family soon became rejected in almost all aspects of society.
 By putting the supporters of brutality and tyrannical government under the spotlight, the supporters of tyranny could only realise what they have done and how citizens hated their acts.”